Irene-Wu-1002/Interactive-Lab-Hub/Project/README.md

 ## 🎞️ Reflection

-During the development of the interactive device, we learned the importance of extensive user testing and careful system integration.
-As multiple sensors and interaction modes were combined, conflicts emerged that were not apparent when features were developed in isolation.
-This highlighted the need to think beyond individual functionalities and to consider how all inputs interact over time within a shared physical space.
+Through the development of LumiTune, we learned the importance of extensive user testing and deliberate system integration in multimodal interactive devices.
+While individual sensors and interaction techniques functioned reliably in isolation, unexpected conflicts emerged once they were combined within a shared physical and temporal context.
+This experience highlighted the need to think beyond isolated features and instead design for how multiple inputs interact over time within a single embodied system.

-Additionally, the project emphasized the value of clear collaboration and dedicated integration time.
-While dividing responsibilities by subsystem enabled efficient parallel development, many issues only became visible during full-system integration.
-This experience reinforced that integration is a critical design phase that requires deliberate planning to ensure all features work together cohesively and without interference.
+The project also emphasized the value of clear collaboration structures and dedicated integration phases.
+Although dividing responsibilities by subsystem enabled efficient parallel development, many critical issues only became apparent during full-system testing.
+This reinforced the insight that integration is not merely a final implementation step, but a core design phase that requires intentional planning and iteration.

 The following challenges were particularly significant lessons for us:

-1. Managing Multi-Sensor Interactions Through Time-Based Logic
+### 1. Managing Multi-Sensor Interactions Through Time-Based Logic

-One of the most important lessons was that multiple sensor inputs cannot be treated independently when they share physical space or user intent.
-Our initial implementation relied heavily on instantaneous thresholds (e.g., brightness level or proximity duration), which led to unintended interactions—most notably when gesture-based pause controls interfered with ambient light sensing.
+One key lesson was that sensor inputs cannot be treated independently when they reflect overlapping user intent or physical presence.
+Our initial implementation relied primarily on instantaneous thresholds (e.g., brightness levels or proximity duration), which led to unintended interactions—most notably when gesture-based pause controls interfered with ambient light sensing.

-Through user testing, we identified time-based filtering (temporal hysteresis) as an effective solution in sensor-driven systems.
-By introducing stability windows and prioritization rules, we were able to distinguish intentional environmental changes from transient human interactions.
-This reinforced the insight that robust interaction design often depends more on temporal logic than on hardware precision alone.
+Through user testing, we identified time-based filtering and prioritization (temporal hysteresis) as essential strategies in sensor-driven interaction design.
+By introducing stability windows and input precedence rules, we were able to distinguish intentional environmental changes from transient human actions.
+This reinforced the understanding that robust interactive behavior often depends more on temporal logic and interaction design decisions than on hardware precision alone.

-2. Collaboration Requires Clear Ownership and Dedicated Integration Time
+### 2. Collaboration Requires Clear Ownership and Dedicated Integration Time

-Dividing responsibilities by subsystem (sensors, frontend, networking, and integration) proved effective for parallel development.
-However, the project highlighted the necessity of allocating sufficient time specifically for integration.
-Many challenges only surfaced once all components were running together.
-This emphasized that integration is not merely a final step, but a distinct and essential phase that should be planned with the same level of care as feature development.
+Dividing development responsibilities across subsystems—such as sensing, frontend control, networking, and integration—proved effective for parallel progress.
+However, the project revealed that meaningful integration requires dedicated time and shared ownership.
+Many interaction conflicts only surfaced once all components operated simultaneously, underscoring that integration should be treated as a first-class design activity rather than a late-stage technical task.

+Moving forward, we would approach future multimodal systems by prototyping integration earlier and treating temporal interaction logic as a primary design concern rather than an implementation detail.

 ---